AikidoSec/firewall-python/README.md

 * 🛡️ [Path traversal attacks](https://owasp.org/www-community/attacks/Path_Traversal)
 * 🛡️ [Server-side request forgery (SSRF)](./docs/ssrf.md)

-Firewall operates autonomously on the same server as your Python app to:
+Zen operates autonomously on the same server as your Python app to:

 * ✅ Secure your app like a classic web application firewall (WAF), but with none of the infrastructure or cost.

 ## Supported libraries and frameworks

-Aikido Firewall for Python 3 is compatible with:
+Zen for Python 3 is compatible with:

 ### Web frameworks